THERE ARE last minute goals and then there's that Robbie Keane goal

 After drawing their first fixture with Cameroon, a hiding from Germany would put them on the verge of an early exit.

 The humidity in Japan was palpable - something few Irishmen have experienced before.
-Miroslav Klose's first half strike put the German's on track for a routine victory.
+Miroslav Klose's first half strike put the German's on track for victory.
 But as the game wore on, the doggedness and abominable spirit of '88, '90 and '94 began to simmer underneath the feet of every green-jersey'd lad out there in the sweltering heat.

 Refusing to offer the Germans any breathing space, Ireland began to galvanise.
 With 17 minutes to play, the brutish, towering Niall Quinn entered the fray, becoming a battering ram of sorts, to open just enough room for Robbie Keane to scurry into and squeeze something beyond the monstrous-looking man-sized mop that was Germany's man between the sticks.